passageidentity/passage-ruby/CONTRIBUTING.md

 ruby tests/*_test.rb
 ```

-To in the example app, change the Gemfile to include this:
+To test in the example app, change the Gemfile to include this path:
 ```
 gem "passageidentity", path: "../../passage-ruby"
 ```